swaptacular/swpt_accounts/protocol.rst

   "scheduled for deletion" accounts.

-.. [#] How long this "some time" is, depends on how old an old `ConfigureAccount`_ message should be, in order to be ignored.
+.. [#] How long this "some time" is, depends on how old an old `ConfigureAccount`_ message has to be, in order to be ignored.
 The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.